Credit: Save Elephant Foundation

 This image contains content which some may find confronting

 Never purchase souvenirs made from animals — such as ivory, fur, turtle shell products, or animal skins/pelts.
-Not only may they have come from an endangered animal (and could land you in some serious trouble at border control!), but they have often resulted in the animal’s suffering or death.
-There are much better ways to hold on to your wonderful memories — why not write in a travel journal, take photos — and of course, bring your memories home with you!
+Not only may they have come from an endangered animal (and could land you in some serious trouble at border control!), but they are often the result of an animal’s suffering or death.
+There are countless other kinder trinkets – from postcards and art to animal-friendly clothes and keepsakes – to bring your memories home with you!

 This image contains content which some may find confronting